keystonejs/keystone/examples/document-field-customisation/README.md

 The GraphQL Server and Admin UI will start on [localhost:3000](http://localhost:3000).

 The Next.js server will start and the homepage will be served at [localhost:8000](http://localhost:8000).

-_You can alternatively open two terminals and navigate to `examples/e2e-boilerplate/keystone-server` and `examples/e2e-boilerplate/nextjs-frontend` and run `yarn dev` separately._